carmenitarosalinee/ML-LensaKulitku-Bangkit-Capstone-Project/README.md

 # ML-LensaKulitku-Bangkit-Capstone-Project
 This is a ML part of Bangkit's Capstone Project.
+In this Capstone Project our group-team build a Mobile Aplication called LensaKulitku.
+LensaKulitku is an innovative application designed to tackle the pressing issue of delayed skin disease detection and limited access to dermatology services.
+Many individuals face challenges such as long distances to clinics, high medical costs, and a lack of awareness about skin health.
+These barriers often result in delayed care, leading to worsening health outcomes.
+With LensaKulitku, we aim to bridge this gap by providing a convenient, accessible, and affordable solution for early skin disease detection, empowering users to take charge of their skin health from the comfort of their homes.

-In this project we as a Machine Learning team has contribute in Build a model with TensorFlow lite using a data pipeline to present the model.
+In this project we have 3 part of our group-team, which are Machine Learning team, Mobile Developer team, and cloud computing team.
+All of us have our jobdesk in making our project.
+As a Machine Learning team, we contribute in Build a model with TensorFlow lite using a data pipeline to present the model.
 Preprocessing data using data augmentation and training the model using transfer learning & fine tuning method with VGG16 architecture.

 # Tools
 * ML Libraries and Frameworks: